-Phishing is when criminals use scam emails, text messages (SMS-phishing or smishing) or phone calls (voice phishing or vishing) to trick their victims.
-The aim is often to make you visit a website, which may download a virus onto your device or steal bank details or other personal information.
+Phishing is when criminals use scam emails, text messages, social media sites, messaging apps (e.g. WhatsApp) or phone calls to trick victims.
+The aim is often to make consumers visit a website, which download a virus onto your device or steal bank details or other personal information.
 They will often pretend to be someone, or an organisation, you trust.
+These tactics can be very convincing and often use genuine-looking branding and messaging.

 The National Cyber Security Centre has issued specific guidance on how to spot and what to do if you have clicked on a fake “missed parcel” message.

-Generally, we will contact you by email or text message to advise where your parcel is in our delivery process.
-At times, this may include a tracking link.
-We may also contact customers by email or text message and ask for information in relation to an ongoing claim.
+We will contact you by email or text message to advise your parcel is in our network.
+At times this will include a tracking link the takes you directly to our website Evri.com On occasion we may also contact customers via email or text in relation to an ongoing claim.
+Our emails will typically be from @evri.com, @hermes-europe.co.uk or @myhermes.co.uk.

-Our SMS messages:
+Our text messages:

 Invoice fraud (also known as mandate fraud or payment diversion fraud) is when someone gets you to change financial details (like a Direct Debit, standing order or bank transfer mandate) in order to defraud you or your organisation and pay monies to someone else.
 It can happen at home as well as in business.